miyako/tree-sitter-4dm/README.md

 #### Note to self

-if syntax highlighting suddenly stops, it is likely that the parser has thrown an exception.

-for example, a rule might result in an infinite loop.

-normally you can find such error by ``tree-sitter generate`` and ``parse``.

-the decimal numeric constant rule in ``0.0.6`` had such an error.
+if syntax highlighting suddenly stops, it is likely that the parser has thrown an exception. for example, a rule might result in an infinite loop. normally you can find such error by ``tree-sitter generate`` and ``parse``. the decimal numeric constant rule in ``0.0.6`` had such an error.

-useful snippets:

 setup